natanfudge/fabric-docs/docs/Modding-Tutorials/Blocks-and-Block-Entities/blockentityrenderer.md

 - Getting the current world time, which changes over time.
 - Adding the partial ticks.
-(The partial ticks is a fractional value representing the amount of time thatâ€™s passed between the last full tick and now.
+(The partial ticks is a fractional value representing the amount of time that's passed between the last full tick and now.
 We use this because otherwise the animation would be jittery because there are fewer ticks per second than frames per second.)